As an Amazon Associate, I earn from qualifying purchases

 - To make the steak juicy.

 - To make the steak taste better.

 1. Preheat your pan.
 Place your pan on the stove over medium-high heat.
-Allow the pan to heat up for a minute or two before adding oil.
+Allow the pan to heat up for a minute before adding oil.

 2. Then, add oil to the pan.
 Add just enough oil to coat the bottom of the pan.
 You should use highly smoke point oils like avocado, vegetable, or sunflower oil.

 3. After that, place the steaks in the pan.
 Carefully place the steaks in the pan.
 You may need to use tongs to do this.

 4. Sear the steaks.
 Cook the steaks for 1-2 minutes per side or until they are browned.

 5. Remove the steaks from the pan.
 Once seared, remove the steaks from the pan and place them on a plate.

 Serve with your favorite sauces, salad, or whatever you prefer.

 To get the best sauces, check out – Best sauce for Philly cheesesteak | Top – 5

 How do you cook a steak?
 This is a question that many people ask, and there are many different ways to cook steak.
 Here is a common and easy way to cook delicious steaks quickly.
 Have a look-

 - Preheat the oven to 350°F (175°C).